Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• gitRepository (object, optional): Git repository configuration with type and repo path
+• gitRepository (object, optional): Git repository configuration with type (github, gitlab, bitbucket) and repo path

 • environmentVariables (array, optional): Initial environment variables with key, value, and target environments